desmarais-patrick/notes-web-client-js/DEV-NOTES.md

  - Create favicons specific to pages (ex. design system with ruler icon)
  - Transform utilities using wrappers around Date and document nodes.
    This will provide a cleaner interface.
+ - Stop trying to contact server when offline.
+   Listen when online again to re-enable.

 ## Inspirations